ashiqur-russel/resale-product-client/README.md

 4. **Firebase Configuration**

-- If you haven't already, create a Firebase project to get your Firebase configuration.
+ If you haven't already, create a Firebase project to get your Firebase configuration.
 This involves:
-  - Going to the Firebase Console.
+  - Go to the Firebase Console.
-  - Creating a new project (or selecting an existing one).
+  - Create a new project (or selecting an existing one).
-  - Navigating to the project settings to find your app's Firebase configuration.
+  - Navigate to the project settings to find your app's Firebase configuration.

 - Copy the Firebase configuration data and paste it into the corresponding environment variables in your `.env` file.